Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

+In combinatorial auctions, the connection between LP duality and CE allows the design of iterative auctions that can be interpreted as primal-dual algorithms that solve the optimal allocation problem~\citep{parkes2000iterative,mishra2007ascending}.
+The challenge is to elicit valuation functions, and these designs induce an extensive-form game among agents who participate in each round of the auction, and before an allocation is determined.
+This is different from our setting, where the challenge is not asymmetric information but rather agency, and where drivers' strategic behavior is realized after a plan has been computed.

+The {\em matching with substitutes} literature \citep{kelso1982job,gul1999walrasian} establishes the existence and lattice structure of CE payoffs, for two-sided matching where the preference of an agent over the agents on the other side satisfy the {\em gross substitutes} (GS) condition.
+Our problem cannot be considered as two-sided matching with substitutes, since from a driver's perspective, riders on different segments of the same path may be complements to each other.

+The literature on {\em trading networks} studies economic models where agents in a network can transact via bilateral contracts~\citep{hatfield2013stability,hatfield2015chain,ostrovsky2008stability}.
+A CE exists when preferences satisfy a {\em full substitution} property, and the utilities of agents on either end of an acyclic network forms a lattice.
+Although the optimal planning problem we study can be reduced to a trading network, where drivers and riders trade the right to use a car for the rest of the planning horizon, it is not apparent how to use this mapping to establish the incentive properties of a ridesharing mechanism (see Appendix~\ref{appx:trading_network}).

-The dynamic variations on the VCG mechanism~\cite{athey2013efficient,bergemann2010dynamic,cavallo2009efficient} truthfully implement efficient decision policies, where agents receive private information over time.
-These mechanisms are not suitable for our problem, however, because some drivers may be paid negative payments for certain periods of time.
-The payment to an agent in a single period in the dynamic VCG mechanism is equal to the flow marginal externality imposed on the other agents by its presence in the current period~\cite{cavallo2009efficient}.
-The problem in our setting is that the existence of a driver for only one period may exert negative externality on the rest of the economy by inducing suboptimal positioning of the rest of the drivers in the subsequent time periods.
-See Appendix~\ref{appx:dynamic_vcg} for examples and discussions.
+Dynamic variations of the VCG mechanism~\citep{athey2013efficient,bergemann2010dynamic,cavallo2009efficient} are able to truthfully implement efficient decision policies, where agents receive private information over time.
+The payment to an agent in a single period in the dynamic VCG mechanism is equal to the flow marginal externality imposed on the other agents by its presence in the current period~\citep{cavallo2009efficient}.
+These mechanisms are not suitable for our problem, because the existence of a driver for only one period may exert negative externality on the rest of the economy by inducing suboptimal positioning of the rest of the drivers in the subsequent time periods.
+As a result, some drivers may be paid negative payments for certain periods of time, which would lead them to decline dispatches.
+See Appendix~\ref{appx:dynamic_vcg} for examples and detailed discussions.

-The literature on {\em trading networks} studies economic models where agents in a network can trade via bilateral contracts~\cite{hatfield2013stability,hatfield2015chain,ostrovsky2008stability}.
-Efficient, competitive equilibrium outcomes exist when agents' valuation functions satisfy the ``full substitution" property, and the utilities of agents on either end of an acyclic network form lattices.
-Under proper assumptions, the optimal dispatching problem in ridesharing can be reduced to a trading network problem, where drivers and riders trade the right to use a car for the rest of the planning horizon (see Appendix~\ref{appx:trading_network}).
-However, the underlying network in the ridesharing problem evolves as time progresses, and to our knowledge, the dynamics and incentives in trading networks with time-varying networks are not studied in the literature.